Harden, New South Wales

-Harden–Murrumburrah is a township and community in the Hilltops Region and is located in the South West Slopes of New South Wales in Australia.
+Harden–Murrumburrah is a town and community in the Hilltops Region and is located in the South West Slopes of New South Wales in Australia.
 Harden is adjacent to both the Canberra region of the Australian Capital Territory and the Riverina Region in the southwest area of NSW.
-The town is a twin town between Harden and Murrumburrah (which is noted as one of the earliest settlements in the southwest of New South Wales).
+The town is a twin town between Harden and Murrumburrah (which is noted as one of the earliest European immigrant settlements in the southwest of New South Wales).

 The town is traversed by the Burley Griffin Way, the major link from and between the Riverina and the Hume Highway near Yass, and ultimately Sydney, Canberra and the coast.
 Cunningham Creek runs along the edge of the town.

 The Olympic Highway traverses the western end of the shire and is the major link through the central west to the Blue Mountains and from there to the Sydney region.

 Harden is 3½ hours away by road from Sydney, and 1½ hours from Canberra and Wagga Wagga.

 History

 Before European settlement the Harden area was inhabited by the Wiradjuri people.
 Hume and Hovell passed nearby in 1824.
 In the late 1820s, the 'Murrumburra' was established.
 Its superintendent, James Kennedy, established an inn on the townsite in the late 1840s.
 Gold was found in the area in the 1850s.

 Harden railway station was opened one km east of Murrumburrah on the Main Southern line in 1877 as Murrumburrah, but changed its name to Harden a year after the opening of a new station in Murrumburrah in 1879.
 Harden has remained as the main station and, as a result, became the main town.

-A post office at Harden was opened on 1 January 1870, and in 1926 £2000 of funding was secured to provide extensive improvements to the aging facility.
+A post office at Harden was opened on 1 January 1870, and in 1926 £2000 of funding was secured to provide extensive improvements to the ageing facility.

 The first Australian Lighthorse was also founded in Harden–Murrumburrah, with the Lighthorse festival occurring annually.

 From 1906 until 2016 Harden–Murrumburrah was the seat of its own local council, but was amalgamated in 2016 to form Hilltops Council.

-The town's rugby league team competed for the Maher Cup, and continue to compete in senior football today in the George Tooke Shield.
+The town's rugby league team, the Harden-Murrumburrah Hawks, competed for the Maher Cup, and continue to compete in senior football today in the George Tooke Shield.

+In 1996, a trust was formed through the last will and testament of Geoffrey Kruger, a retired dental surgeon who had lived in the town for much of his life, the Kruger Trust was intended to fund improvements to the town itself.
+The trust has funded key infrastructure in the town, such as a medical centre and a community country club.

 Harden is also home to Murrumburrah High School, which was established in 1977 and is currently the only secondary education facility for the town.